selfup/smache/README.md

 Provides a RESTful API that can handle concurrent requests (Phoenix) but serializes all writes to memory.

-All serialized writes can be split up by amount of shards.
+All serialized writes can be split up by amount of shards (to deal with concurrency backpressure).

 Default shard size is 4.
 Any other wanted size can be set via `SHARD_LIMIT` (Any number above 0).